uwcartlab/webmapping/Chapter06/readme.md

 ###### Figure 1.1: A modified popup object

-Further, imagine that you want to create two styles of popups, one that maintains the original formatting and another that replaces the formatting, given the user the option to switch between the two.
+Further, imagine that you want to create two styles of popups, one that maintains the original formatting and another that replaces the formatting, giving the user the option to switch between the two.
 You can create a second `popupContent2` with the first `popupContent` as its prototype using the `Object.create()` method (Example 1.6).

 ###### Example 1.6: A new type of popup in _main.js_